Drekahshi/HISA--CHAIN/JaniHwhitepaper.md

 Climate change is one of the most pressing challenges of our time, and addressing it requires more than just scientific solutions—it demands creativity, innovation, and community engagement.
 Art has the unique power to inspire, educate, and mobilize people in ways that data alone cannot.
 By blending artistic expression with cutting-edge technology, we can create new pathways for environmental advocacy and action.

 Our NFT project are rooted in this belief.
 Through digital art, we aim to raise awareness about the urgency of climate change and the importance of sustainable practices.
 Each NFT serves as a visual narrative, telling the story of our planet's fragile ecosystems and the need for collective action.
-By leveraging blockchain technology, we ensure transparency and traceability, allowing supporters to see the direct impact of their contributions.
+By leveraging distributed ledger technology, we ensure transparency and traceability, allowing supporters to see the direct impact of their contributions.

-This ideology is incorporated in JANI Ecosystem, which uses blockchain to incentivize conservation and reforestation.
+This ideology is incorporated in JANI Ecosystem, which uses distributed ledger to incentivize conservation and reforestation.
 Just as JANI Token connects environmental restoration with financial rewards, our NFTs bridge art and activism, offering a creative way to support climate action.
 Together, we can harness the power of art and technology to inspire a global movement towards a more sustainable future.

 A conservation NFT will be minted after 100 Jani tokens are minted.
 Different wallet address that support Jani activities will be given a chance to mint an NFT but must stake Jani tokens.
 Artist, Generative AI and even photographers will be given a chance to be creative and mint a 1 of 1 NFT.
 NFT allotment will depend on different factors eg bidding through lock up staking for liquidity, Lottery, Jani proof of work metrics, social media voting, buying a slot, liquidity provision metric, donations etc. Depending on how the NFT allotment process the NFT it can be Stored in a vault, Kept by the owner, Redeemed by the NFT holder, Destroyed after tokenization, Used Separately from the NFT.
 Join us in this innovative journey, where creativity meets conservation, and every piece of art becomes a step towards healing our planet.